planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 ---------------------------------------

-Libplanet is a common library that solves game implementation problems such as P2P communication and data synchronization when creating online multiplay games that run on distributed P2P.
+Libplanet is a common library that solves game implementation problems such as P2P communication and data synchronization when creating online multiplayer games that run on distributed P2P.

 Testing codes, especially unit tests, are needed to achieve rapid improvement while minimizing malfunctions that are prone to [regressions] or corner cases.
 Furthermore, Libplanet is a library and because it is